-Valuation of Investments - The Partnership values its investments in DHC, Dhandho Funds, LLC ("DF"), Tandem Fund III, L.P. ("Tandem") and Monti Kids, Inc. ("Monti") at fair value as determined in good faith by the General Partner in accordance with ASC 820.
+Valuation of Investments - The Partnership values its investments Dhandho Funds LLC ("DF") and Monti Kids, Inc. ("Monti") at fair value as determined in good faith by the General Partner in accordance with ASC 820.
 Because of inherent uncertainty of valuations, estimated values may differ significantly from values that would have been used had a ready market for the investment existed, and the difference could be material.

 Receivable from Sale of Private Company - These amounts are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment.
 A provision for impairment is established when there is objective evidence that the Fund will not be able to collect all amounts due.
 Significant financial difficulties and default in payments are considered indicators that the receivables are impaired.
-As of December 31, 2018, the gross value of the Receivable from Sale of Private Company due to the Partnership and DHQPLP was \$16.8 million which has been measured at \$7.0 million after impairment, of which \$5.1 million was held at the Partnership and \$1.9 million was held at DHQPLP.
+As of December 31, 2019, the gross value of the Receivable from Sale of Private Company due to the Partnership and DHQPLP was \$11.4 million which has been measured at \$5.2 million after impairment, of which \$3.8 million was held at the Partnership and \$1.4 million was held at DHQPLP.
+Change in measurement of impairment is included in Re-measurement of provision for impairment of receivable from sale of private company in the Statement of Operations.